 \begin{proposition} Let $f : G \rightarrow X$ be a map, and let $v \in G$ be a fixed point of $f : f(v) = v$.
 Assume that $f$ is semidifferentiable at $v$ with respect to a closed cone $C$.
 Then, for any relative neighborhood $U$ of $v$ in $v+C$ such that $U\subset G$ and for any generalized measure of noncompactness $\nu$ on $X$, we have

 \end{proposition} \begin{proof} Let us prove~\eqref{e-ftofp1}.
 Let $S$ be a bounded subset of $C$.
-Since $f$ is a semidifferentiable at $v$ with respect to $C$, there exists a neighborhood $U$ of $v$ in $v+C$, such that $U\subset G$ and for all such a neighborhood $U$, there exists $t_0>0$ such that $v + tS \subset U$ for $0\leq t\leq t_0$, since $S$ is bounded in $C$.
+Since $f$ is semidifferentiable at $v$ with respect to $C$, there exists a neighborhood $U$ of $v$ in $v+C$, such that $U\subset G$ and for any such a neighborhood $U$, there exists $t_0>0$ such that $v + tS \subset U$ for $0\leq t\leq t_0$, since $S$ is bounded in $C$.
 Moreover, from Lemma~\ref{lem2} it follows that

 Then for all $t>0$ such that $t\leq t_0$, we have

 which implies that